2700 Earl Rudder Freeway

 With over 10 years of fire station design experience, Jennifer has made it a priority to design stations which will efficiently facilitate the demands of emergency responders, both in function of the facility and the health and welfare of those working there.
 With multiple design awards from F.I.E.R.O., Station Style, and Firehouse, she creates a balance between function and aesthetics in fire station design.

 Jennifer is a graduate of Texas A&M's Masters of Architecture program.
 She has guest lectured at Texas A&M, as well as presented for F.I.E.R.O., Firehouse, SAFE-D, and the Texas Fire Chief Academy.

-Fire Chief Mike Bucy has been in emergency services for over 31 years and has been a Chief officer for over 15 years.
-He has been a part of three building projects and his current district is replacing two stations---a $6.5 million project.
+Fire Chief Mike Bucy has been in emergency services for over 32 years and has been a chief officer for over 16 years.
+He has been a part of five different building projects and his current district just completed two new stations in May this year — a $6.5+ million project.

 Chief Bucy has strong community building skills with each department.
-In his all-volunteer fire department, fundraising went from $7,000 per year to over $20,000 per year.
 In his current district, he has passed two levies and a bond in an economically depressed area.

 Craig Carter's career has been focused on the Architecture of public sector projects, specifically fire stations.
 Licensed in several states, he leads the fire station design process for BKV Group nationwide.
 He has completed over 40 fire station projects in the last decade, many of them award winners.

 Craig holds a Masters of Architecture from the University of Illinois at Urbana Champaign and is a LEED Accredited Professional.
 He has a strong working knowledge of national standards and best practices, a deep knowledge of the history of fire station design, and remains up-to-date on the latest national trends.
 He is passionate about fire station design and providing excellent buildings that support fire fighters in their service to the public.